The-Marcy-Lab-School-Code-Challenges/cc-04-loops-control-flow/README.md

 sumOfFourAndSix() //returns 41832
 ```

-2. Write a function named `oddAndEvenToN` that takes in an integer argument and will console.log if a number is odd or even between 0 and the given arguemnt.
+2. Write a function named `oddAndEvenToN` that takes in an integer argument and will console.log if a number is odd or even between 0 and the given arguement.
 ```
-oddAndEvenInFifteen()
+oddAndEvenInFifteen(5)
-// first five console.logs:
+// will console.log:
 // "0 is even"
 // "1 is odd"
 // "2 is even"